sqali/sqali/README.md

 # Hi, I'm Sayed Qaiser Ali! 👋

-I am currently working at TCS as an Oracle PPM Analyst and aspire to transition into the exciting field of data science.
+I am currently working at TCS as an Oracle PPM Analyst and aspire to transition into the exciting field of deep learning.
 I have a keen interest in machine learning, deep learning, and DevOps.
 Currently, I am focused on building a strong foundation in the fundamentals of data science.

 ## Interests
 - Machine Learning